Policies and Requirements

 Our main business

 We teach a lot of beginners.
 It is important to teach great beginner lessons so students want to return.
-The more skill and knowledge you have, the greater the chance your students will become life long participants.
+The more skill and knowledge you have, the greater the chance your students will return.
 You will also be able to turn what could be frustrating lessons into fun challenges.

-Great teaching requires a lot of attention and interaction with your students to meet their needs.
+Great instructing requires a lot of attention and interaction with your students to meet their needs.
 A constant focus on how they are doing and what they are thinking and feeling.

 Our unique school